 - 4.1.
-As per the Occupational Pension Schemes (Administration, Investment, Charges and Governance) (Amendment) Regulations 2021 that came into effect from 1 October 2021, the Trustees are required to report on the Scheme's net investment returns, covering all lifestyle and self-select investment options available to members.
-The net investment return disclosures have been produced in line with the June 2021 statutory guidance entitled "Completing the annual Value for Members assessment and Reporting of Net Investment Returns". - 4.2.
+The Trustee is required to disclose returns, net of charges and transaction costs, for the default investment arrangement and for each fund that members are able, or were previously able, to select and in which members' assets were invested during the Plan year.
+When preparing this section of the statement the Trustee has taken account of the relevant statutory guidance. - 4.2.
 For the arrangements where the investment returns vary with age, such as for the New Default, Old Default and alternative lifestyle strategies, the investment returns are shown over various periods to the end of the Scheme year for a member aged 25, 45 and 55 at the start of the period the returns are shown over. - 4.3.
 The statutory guidance recommends trustees disclose net investment returns covering at least a five-year period.
 The Trustees report on the Scheme's net investment returns in the table below (Source: Scottish Widows). - 4.4.
 The lifestyle strategies invest in a number of underlying funds and the returns shown in the table give a weighted average based on the proportion of each fund held.
 In addition, it should be noted that as the New Default and alternative lifestyle strategies were only introduced in 2021 there are no longer term returns available.
 The returns assume that the automatic switching occurs annually at the end of the Scheme year.

-Annualised Net Returns of Lifestyle Strategies to 31 December 2022
+Annualised Net Returns of Lifestyle Strategies to 31 December 2023

-Age at start of investment period (Draw Default vdown style) Old Do (Pre-2021 Lifes Annuity Cash Lifestyle Strategy Annuity Lifestyle Strategy 1yr 5yrs (p.a.)
+Age at start of investment period refault Old Default n Lifestyle) (Pre-2021 Annuity Lifestyle) Cash Lifestyle Strategy Annuity Lifestyle Strategy

 1yr 5yrs (p.a.)
 1yr 5yrs (p.a.)
 1yr 5yrs (p.a.)
-25 -6.56% n/a -4.80% 6.53% -6.56% n/a -6.56% n/a 45 -6.56% n/a -4.80% 6.53% -6.56% n/a -6.56% n/a 55 -6.56% n/a -4.80% 6.53% -6.56% n/a -6.56% n/a
+1yr 5yrs (p.a.)

+25 8.96% n/a 9.74% 9.07% 8.96% n/a 8.96% n/a

+45 8.96% n/a 9.74% 9.07% 8.96% n/a 8.96% n/a

+55 8.96% n/a 9.74% 9.07% 8.96% n/a 8.96% n/a